Registration Appeal for Late Refunds and Withdrawals

 What do I need to submit my appeal?

 Documentation supporting your request must be attached to the appeal.
 If the committee cannot verify the circumstances of the appeal, the appeal will be denied.

 - Refunds can only be requested for students who have withdrawn from their course(s) and received a W grade for the course(s) they want to appeal.

-- Students are strongly advised to discuss the academic impact of withdrawing from classes with a counselor in Academic Advising and Counseling (847.925.6393) before making any registration adjustments.
+- Students are strongly advised to discuss the academic impact of withdrawing from classes with an advisor in Academic Advising (847.925.6220) before making any registration adjustments.